Problematy/goodmap/e2e-tests/README.md

 make e2e-tests
 ```

-`make e2e-tests` performs a single-shot check that both servers are reachable and aborts with a helpful message if either is missing.
+`make run-e2e-backend` runs `setup-test-data` first (templated config + a fresh copy of the test data), so there is no separate setup step. `make e2e-tests` performs a single-shot check that both servers are reachable and aborts with a helpful message if either is missing.

 ### Stress Tests